Starting plants from seed can be challenging and satisfying.

 You will save money—starting your own seed is much less expensive than buying transplants—and you can choose from a greater number of varieties than you will ever find in a garden center.

-• Decide between hybrids and open-pollinated seed.
-Hybrid seed may offer higher yields, disease resistance, and newly developed varieties.
+- Decide between hybrids and open-pollinated seed.
+Hybrid seeds may offer higher yields, disease resistance, and newly developed varieties.
 Open-pollinated varieties may taste better and produce over a longer season.
 Seed from open-pollinated plants can be saved for next season.

-• Consider if seed has been treated.
-Some seed may be treated with synthetic chemical fungicides.
+- Consider if the seed has been treated.
+Some seeds may be treated with synthetic chemical fungicides.
 If you don’t want treated seed, be sure the seed you order is untreated.

-• Keep your seed catalogs and packets handy for use as reference once you begin planting.
+- Keep your seed catalogs and packets handy for use as a reference once you begin planting.